SOFTS-Raw sugar hits one-month peak; coffee and cocoa also rise.

 * The sweetener is also being boosted by widespread expectations that India's government will confirm a ban on additional sugar exports this season.

-* Brazilian sugar industry group Unica will release their harvest data for the first half of January later this session.
+* Brazil's center-south sugarcane crushing totalled 440,000 tonnes in the first half of January, industry group Unica said, up from the same period last year when processing had already been halted by this time.

-* Sentiment was upbeat in wider financial markets, with oil up on China demand hopes, global equities rising, while the dollar index was near an eight-month low.
+* Sentiment was upbeat in wider financial markets, with oil up on China demand hopes and global equities rising, while the dollar index was near an eight-month low.

 COFFEE